-It is essential that users and professionals become aware of the importance of energy efficiency in buildings since beyond the myth of the costly investment in adapting to a sustainable model in the consumption of supplies, we can save a lot on electricity or gas bills throughout the life of the building.
-In addition to contributing to an improvement of our planet.
+Users and professionals must become aware of the importance of energy efficiency in buildings since, beyond the myth of the costly investment in adapting to a sustainable model in the consumption of supplies, we can save a lot on electricity or gas bills throughout the life of the building.
+In addition to contributing to the improvement of our planet.
 Here are some of the benefits of energy efficiency:

 - The living conditions of buildings are much better under energy-efficient conditions.
 For example, there are no excesses such as excessively heated rooms in winter or very cold in summer.

-- Normally, the noise is also much lower when living or working in a space that is sustainable.
-Without the use of air conditioners, noise is reduced, as well as being able to have the windows closed and much more watertight from the outside.
+- Typically, the noise is much lower when living or working in a sustainable space.
+Without air conditioners, noise is reduced, as well as being able to have the windows closed and much more watertight from the outside.

-- If everyone opted for sustainable energy models, cities would undoubtedly be much cleaner.
-It is not cars or industries that make the atmosphere most dirty, but buildings are the major source of pollution.
+- Cities would undoubtedly be much cleaner if everyone opted for sustainable energy models.
+It is not cars or industries that make the atmosphere most dirty, but buildings are the primary source of pollution.

 Fortunately enough, we live in a technology-dominated era that allows us to make better use of our time and take care of our environment a bit more.
-That being said, it’s difficult to understand why more people aren’t choosing to embrace the eco-friendly, energy-efficient mentality and deciding to green up their way of living.
+That being said, it’s difficult to understand why more people aren’t embracing the eco-friendly, energy-efficient mentality and deciding to green up their way of living.

-With the advance in solar technology these days, even installing a small power generator in your home has become so easy.
-Take a look at the backyard revolution program if you are interested in something like that.
+With the advanced solar technology these days, even installing a small power generator in your home has become so easy.
+Look at the backyard revolution program if you want something like that.

-That being said, though, those who do will have a much easier time going green than ever before.
-The fact is that if all of us chose to implement a single green change, we – as a society – would be putting significantly less strain on the world.
+That being said, though, those who do will have a much easier time going green than ever.
+If all of us chose to implement a single green change, we – as a society – would be putting significantly less strain on the world.

-With that in mind, here are some easy ways you can start making your home more energy-efficient today as suggested by energy evaluation Vancouver.
+With that in mind, here are some easy ways to start making your home more energy-efficient today as suggested by energy evaluation Vancouver.

 Use space heaters appropriately